top of page

 Formula:

-Acquisition: Count how many new customers you added each month or period.
+Acquisition: Count of new customers added each month/period.

-Retention: Count how many customers from previous periods are still active for each month or period
+Retention: Count of customers from previous periods who remain active

 2. % of Customer Acquisition and Retention (Percentage of Total Active Customers)

-This metric expresses customer acquisition and retention as a percentage of the total active customers in each time period.
-By looking at percentages instead of absolute numbers, you can better understand the weight of each group in your total customer base.
+This metric shows customer acquisition and retention as a percentage of the total active customers in each period, giving a more nuanced view of customer dynamics.

 Formula: